 If it is true that parenting has fallen into a crisis, and that it is all the more necessary to identify the most appropriate ways to activate processes of "good education", capable of positively involving all the stakeholders in order to implement significant systems of "widespread education".
-Within the educating community, new paths can be identified that enhance the importance of the educational action of families on the one hand, and of the great generative potential of widespread education agents based on the interaction of four macro-actors: a) the educational activity carried out by families; b) the educational policies of public agencies; c) the educational action of local organizations; d) the educational role played by the territory itself.
+Within the educating community, new paths can be identified that enhance the importance of the educational action of families on the one hand, and of the great generative potential of widespread education on the other.
+The final aim is to design a real "ecosystem" of territorial educational agents based on the interaction of four macro-actors: a) the educational activity carried out by families; b) the educational policies of public agencies; c) the educational action of local organizations; d) the educational role played by the territory itself.